 Eratosthenes was an Ancient Greek scientist born in the town of Cyrene in about 276 BC.
 Cyrene is now the town of Shahhat in Libya.
 He was educated in philosophy and mathematics in Athens.
 We do not really know what he looked like.
-This image above is from a painting by Bernardo Strozzi in the year 1635, nineteen centuries after the era of Eratosthenes.
+The image above is from a painting by Bernardo Strozzi in the year 1635, nineteen centuries after the era of Eratosthenes.
 It shows Eratosthenes teaching geography, the academic discipline he founded.

 Quick Guide – Eratosthenes’ Greatest Achievements

-• Assuming Earth is a sphere, in about 240 BC Eratosthenes calculated its size with good accuracy.
-This was a moment of triumph for the human intellect: first to realize our planet was a sphere, then to use the powers of observation, deduction and mathematics to calculate its size.
+• In about 240 BC Eratosthenes calculated Earth’s size with good accuracy.
+This was a moment of triumph for the human intellect: first to recognize our planet is a sphere, then to use the powers of observation, deduction, and mathematics to calculate its size.

-• Eratosthenes saw that the heavens rotated once a day around the earth with axis that formed an imaginary line from the North Pole to the South Pole through the center of the earth.
-He calculated the tilt of Earth’s axis relative to the plane of its equator with good accuracy.
+• Eratosthenes saw that the heavens seemed to rotate once a day around Earth.
+The axis of rotation formed an imaginary line from the North Pole to the South Pole through Earth’s center.
+Eratosthenes calculated the tilt of Earth’s axis relative to the plane of its equator with good accuracy.

-• He produced the first map of the world which used meridian lines and parallel lines.
+• He produced the first map of the world featuring meridian lines and parallel lines.
 These were similar to our modern lines of latitude and longitude.
 He marked the equator and its size, considered the size of the polar zones and how far these zones were from the tropics.
 (Evidently, the Ancient Greeks knew a lot about our planet!)

 • He invented geography.
-Today we still use the word he invented for this new discipline. (‘Geo’ was Greek for ‘Earth’ and ‘graphy’ meant ‘field of study.’)
+We still use the word he coined for the discipline. (‘Geo’ was Greek for ‘Earth’ and ‘graphy’ meant ‘field of study.’)

-• He produced a timeline recording all of the achievements of science since the time the Greeks had laid siege to Troy.
+• He produced a timeline recording all of the achievements of science since the time the Greeks laid siege to Troy.

-• He was the first person to explain why the River Nile flooded every year – i.e. that heavy, seasonal rains fall near the source of the river, resulting in an annual flood in Egypt.
+• He was the first person to explain why the River Nile flooded every year – i.e. heavy, seasonal rains fall near the source of the river causing an annual flood in Egypt.